kbr/fritzconnection/docs/sources/api.rst

 Public API
 ----------

-The public interface is provided by the FritzConnection class and the exceptions module.
+The public interface is provided by the FritzConnection class, the fritzmonitor- and the exceptions-module.

 As a shortcut FritzConnection can get imported by: ::